odenix/mxpack/README.md

 A modern Java implementation of the [MessagePack](https://msgpack.org/) serialization format.

+MiniPack is compatible with Java 17 and higher.

-MiniPack requires Java 17+ and uses semantic versioning.
+MiniPack uses semantic versioning.

 ## MiniPack at a Glance